joist-orm/joist-orm/docs/docs/goals/avoiding-n-plus-1s.md

   const reviews = book.reviews.get;
 });
 ```

+And it has exactly the same runtime semantics as the previous `async/await`-based code: the **same three queries** are issued for both "with populate hints" and "without populate hints" code.

 See [Type-Safe Relations](./type-safe-relations.md) for more information about this feature, however we point it out here because while populate hints are great for writing non-async code & avoiding N+1s (other ORMs like ActiveRecord use them), in Joist **populate hints are supported but _not required_ to avoid N+1s**.